RockefellerArchiveCenter/project_electron_transfer/tests/qa-tests-accessioning.md

 		Given accession exists in Accessioning Queue UI
 			And accession with a Source-Organization and one or more Record-Creators exists in Accessioning Queue UI When user enters search into search field
-		Then display search results with matching creators
+		Then display search transfer with creator(s) matching query string

 	Scenario: accessioning archivist searches for accession by record type Given one or more accessions exist in Accessioning Queue UI